-The 2553 Form is also known as the subchapter S election.
+The Form 2553 is also known as the subchapter S election.
 It is expected to be filed with the IRS to get S-Corporation status for the goals of federal taxation.

 When you file this Form with the IRS, you convert a C-Corporation into an S-Corporation.
 The form will designate where each of the shareholders or officers of the Corporation are required to sign.
-An Addendum Page is added with the Form 2553 that will produce the FAX number of the relevant IRS office where the Form 2553 will require to be delivered to receive the small business tax election status from the IRS.
-Within a couple of weeks, you will receive a confirmation from the IRS confirming that the 2553 has been received and that the S Corporation tax election has been granted.
+An Addendum Page is added with the Form 2553 that will produce the FAX number of the relevant IRS office where the Form 2553 will be required to be delivered to receive the small business tax election status from the IRS.
+Within a couple of weeks, you will receive a confirmation from the IRS confirming that the form 2553 has been received and that the S Corporation tax election has been granted.

 What Are the Advantages of Electing S-Corp Status?

 The main benefit of electing S-Corp status is avoiding “double taxation.”
 With a C-Corporation, you are required to file Form 1120 and any profits will be taxed at the Corporate tax rate.
 If any part of those profits is passed on to the shareholders as dividends, each shareholder is expected to report his or her share on their individual Form 1040 with Schedule B, Interest and Ordinary Dividends.
 Hence, the profits are taxed twice.
 Once to the Corporation, and then taxed a second time to the shareholders if any profits are distributed to the shareholders.
 This is known as “double taxation.”